Abhinavexists/ArrowDetection/README.md

 # Arrow Detection with OpenCV

 This project captures real-time video from a webcam to detect arrow shapes using color-based HSV filtering and contour detection in OpenCV.
-Dynamic HSV thresholds can be adjusted using trackbars to refine the color range for detecting specific shapes in varying lighting conditions.
+Dynamic HSV thresholds can be adjusted using trackbars to refine the color range to detect specific shapes in varying lighting conditions.

 ## Features
 - **Real-Time Video Processing**: Continuously captures frames from the webcam and applies color-based shape detection.
-- **Adjustable HSV Thresholds**: Trackbars enable real-time adjustment of HSV color values for fine-tuning detection sensitivity.
+- **Adjustable HSV Thresholds**: Trackbars enable real-time HSV color-value adjustment for fine-tuning detection sensitivity.
 - **Shape Detection**: Uses contour approximation to identify arrow shapes, highlighting them by drawing bounding boxes and contours.

 ## Requirements